-See you then: LinkedIn’s AI makes small talk so users don’t have to
+LinkedIn’s AI makes small talk for you

 LinkedIn Smart Replies is an artificial intelligence product with a clear purpose.
 You get a message, and it provides three possible responses.
 The replies themselves tend to be pretty straightforward – “Sounds good,” “Works for me,” and “Sorry, I can’t.”
 It’s not exactly Her, but it wasn’t intended to be.